-Six mont Six months ended September 30,
+Nine mor Nine months ended December 31,

-2012 2011 Change
+2012 2012 2011

-(US dollars in (US dollars in millions)
+(US dollars i n millions)

-Gross profit \$ 72.1 \$ 62.9 \$ 9.2
+Gross profit \$ 111.5 \$ 98.1 \$ 13.4

-As a percentage of revenue 32.7% 25.8%
+As a percentage of revenue 32.7% 27.2%

-As a percentage of revenue less repair payments 34.4% 31.8%
+As a percentage of revenue less repair payments 34.5% 33.2%

 Gross profit was higher due to higher revenue less repair payments and lower cost of revenue as explained above.
-Gross profit as a percentage of revenue increased primarily due to lower revenue and lower cost of revenue, as a result of the termination of a contract with a large client in our auto claims business in April 2012 as discussed above, and also due to changes to certain client contracts and contracts with repair centers as discussed above, as a result of which we no longer account for the amounts received from these clients for payments to repair centers as revenue, resulting in lower revenue and lower cost of revenue.
+Gross profit as a percentage of revenue increased primarily due to lower cost of revenue partially offset by lower revenue, as a result of the termination of a contract with a large client in our auto claims business in April 2012 as discussed above, and also due to changes to certain client contracts and contracts with repair centers as discussed above.